Skip to main content

 • When parsing into structs, private fields are ignored (same as stdlib json.Unmarshal)

 • The struct parser expects a DataProvider (although if you pass something else to the data field it will try to coerce it into a DataProvider), which is an interface that wraps around an input like a map.
 This is less efficient than doing it directly but allows us to reuse the same code for all kinds of data sources (i.e json, query params, forms, etc).
+Generally as a normal user you should ignore that DataProviders exist.
+So forget you ever read this.

 • You should not depend on test execution order.
 They might run in parallel in the future

-A WORD OF CAUTION.
-ZOG & PANICS Zog will never panic due to invalid input but will always panic if invalid destination is passed to the Parse function (i.e if the destination does not match the schema).
+• In parse mode Zog will never panic due to invalid input data but will always panic if invalid destination is passed to the Parse function. if the destination does not match the schema in terms of types or fields.

 var schema = z.Struct(z.Schema{